SignorelliDenis/T2TScripts/README.md

 ¹ *The custom attributes number and value that will be dumped is chosen according to the user’s input before running the function*

-² *The ExternalEmailAddress is defined by the **mail.onmicrosoft.com** [(MOERA)](https://docs.microsoft.com/en-us/troubleshoot/azure/active-directory/proxyaddresses-attribute-populate#terminology) SMTP address found on the source user object proxyAddresses property.*
+² *The ExternalEmailAddress is defined by the **mail.onmicrosoft.com** [(MOERA)](https://docs.microsoft.com/en-us/troubleshoot/azure/active-directory/proxyaddresses-attribute-populate#terminology) SMTP address found on the source user object proxyAddresses property.
+The function will convert the MOERA address according to the domain mapping CSV but only to the proxyAddresses property.
+The ExternalEmailAddress value remains the same.

 ³ *These properties are converted to a number which represents the ELC mailbox flag.*